YingyiLiu/FinGreen3D/README.md

 FINGREEN3D is freely distributed under the LGPL License, Version 3.0, https://www.gnu.org/licenses/lgpl-3.0.html, and may be modified and extended by researchers who intend to enhance its capabilities and port the code to other platforms.

 It should be noted that, any modified version should be licensed under the LGPL License and be released open-publicly as well.
-The contributors can add their names in the "contributors list" before the modified subroutine(s).
+The contributors can add their names in the "contributors list" ahead of the modified subroutine(s).

 - Unpacking the package